mmccoyd/hillside_dactyl_50/Readme.md

 The development branch folder
     [stl_dev/](https://github.com/mmccoyd/hillside_dactyl_50/tree/dev/stl_dev)
-    may have *untested* body files with some of these future changes.
+    may have *untested* files with some of these changes.

 ## License